TomCrypto/Insight/README.md

 ------------------

 <p align="justify">
 The included C# solution contains two projects, the library itself and an accompanying sample.
 The latter depends on the former, but if you are using Visual Studio 2012 this should be largely transparent.
-To compile the library and try out the sample, simply build the solution inside the source folder, and run the sample.
+To compile the library and try out the sample, simply build the solution inside the source folder, and run the sample project.
 </p>

 <p align="justify">